mikitex70/redmine_drawio/README.md

 - for macro ``drawio_dmsf`` make sure to install the [DMSF] plugin and to enable the module for the project
 - if you have troubles with the embedded editor using Internet Explorer, try a more recent version (Internet Explorer 11 should work fine) or, better, use another browser, such as Firefox or Chrome.

+## Configuration

+The plugin can be configured by the *Redmine* administrator via the Redmine interface, ``Administration`` -> ``Plugins`` -> ``Redmine Drawio Plugin`` -> ``Configure``.

+In the configuration form you can set the Drawio server url; the default is ``//www.draw.io``, to use the default internet installation regardless of the protocol.
+The value can be changed to use a private drawio editor installation (see more later).

+In this form you can also enable the mathematical symbol support for SVG diagrams.
+The default is disabled because enabling this adds about 170k of Javascript to download, so enable only if you really need it.

 ## Usage

 There are three macros that can be used to embed diagrams in wiki pages/issues; use what best fits your needs.